mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/ec2.md

 - AWS provides a limited number of 5 Elastic IPs (soft limit)
 - Overall it is recommended to avoid using Elastic IP, because:
     - They often reflect pool arhcitectural decisions
-    - Instead, us e a random public IP and register a DNS name to it
+    - Instead, use a random public IP and register a DNS name to it

 ## EC2 User Data